stclib/STC/README.md

 ---
 ## Performance

-STC is a fast and memory efficient library, and code compiles very fast:
+STC is a fast and memory efficient library, and code compiles fast:

 ![Benchmark](misc/benchmarks/pics/benchmark.gif)